-The smoke sensor uses a photoelectric chamber to determine the obscuration due to smoke.
 The heat sensor uses a single thermistor to produce an output proportional to temperature.
 Rate of change of temperature is determined by the panel by using differences between consecutive temperature values returned to the panel.
-The 850PH's alarm threshold is set in the 4100ESi panel.
+The 850H's alarm threshold is set in the 4100ESi panel.
 The sensor contains a red LED that is on steady for alarm and can be programmed to flash on polling from the panel.
 It also has a yellow LED that lights if the internal short circuit isolator is operated.